vanshk141999/wac-plugin/README.md

-# WordPress Contributors Plugin
+# WP Additional Contributors

-A WordPress plugin that allows multiple authors to be displayed for a post.

-## Description

-The WordPress Contributors Plugin enhances your WordPress site by allowing you to assign multiple contributors to a single post.
-This is perfect for collaborative content where multiple authors have contributed to an article.
+Enhance your WordPress posts with multiple contributors!
+This plugin allows you to assign and display multiple contributors to a single post, perfect for collaborative content where multiple authors have contributed to an article.

-### Features
+## Features

-- Add a metabox to the post editor for selecting multiple contributors
+- Add multiple contributors to any post
-- Display contributors with their avatars at the end of each post
+- Customizable contributor display box
+- Show/hide contributor avatars
+- Display contributor bios and website links
+- Configurable display order of contributor information
+- Author archive pages include posts where they're listed as contributors
-- Responsive design that works on all devices
+- Fully responsive design
-- Clean, modern UI that integrates with WordPress core styles
+- Clean and modern UI

-- Links to each contributor's author page
+## Requirements

+- WordPress 6.7 or higher
+- PHP 7.4 or higher

 ## Installation

 1. Upload the `wp-additional-contributors` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Edit a post and use the Contributors metabox to select multiple contributors
+3. Configure the display options in the WordPress admin settings

 ## Usage

-### Admin Side
+### Adding Contributors

-1. When editing a post, you'll see a new metabox labeled "Contributors" in the sidebar
+1. Edit any post
+2. Look for the "Contributors" meta box in the post editor
-2. Check the boxes next to the authors you want to credit as contributors
+3. Select the users you want to add as contributors
-3. Save or publish the post
+4. Customize the contributor box title if desired
+5. Update/publish your post

-### Front End
+### Display Options

-The plugin automatically displays a "Contributors" section at the end of your post content showing:
+You can customize how contributors are displayed:

-- Contributor avatars
+- Show/hide avatars
-- Contributor names
-- Contributor roles
-- Links to contributor author pages
+- Show/hide contributor names

-## Requirements

-- WordPress 5.0 or higher
-- PHP 7.0 or higher
+- Show/hide biographical info
+- Show/hide website links
+- Arrange the display order of elements

 ## Development

 ### Coding Standards

 This plugin follows the [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).
+To contribute, please ensure your code adheres to these standards.

-### Unit Testing
+### Testing

-To run the unit tests:
+The plugin includes a test suite.
+To run the tests:

 1. Install PHPUnit
-2. Run `phpunit` from the plugin directory
+2. Run `sh bin/install-wp-tests.sh wp-test root '' localhost 6.7` to set up the testing environment
+3. Run `vendor/bin/phpunit` to execute the tests

+## Credits

+This plugin uses:

+- wp-jquery-ui-sortable - jQuery UI Sortable for WordPress to sort the order of elements in global settings
+- SVG icons- Lucide Icons

 ## License

-GPL v2 or later
+GPL v3.0 or later

-## Credits

-This plugin uses the following libraries:

-- WordPress Core CSS/JS for UI elements

 ## Changelog

-### 1.0
+### 1.0.0

 - Initial release
+- Add multiple contributors to posts
+- Customizable contributor display
+- Author archive integration
+- Responsive design implementation